SciCatProject/documentation/Development/v4.x/backend/configuration.md

   _default_: ""
   _format_: comma separated list of strings.
 Leading and trailing spaces are trimmed

+- CREATE\_JOB\_GROUPS:
+  list of non admin groups that are allowed to create jobs for groups they do not belong to.
+If set to "#all", all users can create a job belonging to any group.
+  _default_: ""
+  _format_: comma separated list of strings.
+Leading and trailing spaces are trimmed
+  _example_: "group1,group2,group3,..."

+- UPDATE\_JOB\_GROUPS:
+  list of non admin groups that are allowed to update jobs for groups they do not belong to.
+If set to "#all", all users can update a job belonging to any group.
+  _default_: ""
+  _format_: comma separated list of strings.
+Leading and trailing spaces are trimmed
+  _example_: "group1,group2,group3,..."

+- DELETE\_JOB\_GROUPS:
+  list of non admin groups that are allowed to delete jobs for groups they do not belong to.
+If set to "#all", all users can delete a job belonging to any group.
+  _default_: ""
+  _format_: comma separated list of strings.
+Leading and trailing spaces are trimmed
+  _example_: "group1,group2,group3,..."

 - ACCESS\_GROUPS\_STATIC\_VALUES:
   List of groups assigned by default to all users.
 Used in the vanilla implementation for easy configuration.
 If you do not want or need to assign any default group, it